Ghost (1990 film): Plot

 Banker Sam Wheat and his artist girlfriend Molly Jensen move into a Tribeca loft with the help of Sam's best friend and co-worker Carl Bruner.
 One night, the couple is attacked on the street by a mugger, and though Sam appears to chase him away, he returns to a devastated Molly cradling his bloodied corpse and realizes he has died.
 A bright beam of light shines down on Sam, but he stays with Molly, and the light disappears.
 As a ghost, a despondent Sam remains by Molly's side.
 He is unable to interact with the physical world, and the other ghosts he encounters are unhelpful.

-Sometime later, the mugger breaks into Molly's apartment.
-Molly returns unexpectedly, and Sam scares her cat, which can see him.
-The cat attacks the mugger, who flees.
-While pursuing the mugger, Sam is attacked by a hostile ghost on the subway train who can touch physical objects.
-Sam follows the mugger back to his apartment; he learns that the mugger's name is Willie Lopez and that he deliberately targeted Sam.
+Sometime later, the mugger breaks into Molly's apartment, but Sam drives him away by scaring her cat, which scratches his face.
+While pursuing the mugger, Sam is attacked by a hostile ghost on the subway train who can move physical objects.
+Sam follows the mugger back to his apartment, learning his name—Willie Lopez—and that he targeted Sam.
+Sam later encounters Oda Mae Brown, a charlatan psychic medium, but he realizes she can hear him.
+He harasses Oda Mae until she agrees to warn Molly that she is in danger.

-Sam later encounters Oda Mae Brown, a charlatan psychic medium, but he realizes she can hear him and demands that she help him warn Molly that she is in danger.
-Though reluctant to help, Oda Mae agrees after Sam keeps her awake with his singing.
-Despite her intimate knowledge of Sam's and Molly's relationship, Oda Mae struggles to convince Molly that the afterlife is real until Sam tells Oda Mae to say "ditto" (Sam's response whenever Molly said she loved him).
-Molly tells the police and Carl about Willie Lopez, but the police dismiss the story and disclose Oda Mae's extensive history of fraud, leaving Molly disheartened.
+Molly refuses to believe Oda Mae's claims that Sam's ghost is warning her until Sam tells Oda Mae to say "ditto"—his response whenever Molly said she loved him.
+Molly tells the police and Carl about Willie, but they dismiss the story and disclose Oda Mae's history of fraud, leaving Molly disheartened.

 Meanwhile, Sam follows Carl and learns that he hired Willie to rob Sam of his book of bank passwords.
-Carl needs the passwords to launder $4 million in drug money through an account held by the fictional "Rita Miller" for his criminal employers.
-He breaks into Molly's apartment, steals the book of bank passwords, and later attempts to seduce Molly until an enraged Sam inadvertently knocks over a picture frame.
-Sam returns to the subway and convinces the hostile ghost to teach him to focus his emotions and reliably interact with the physical world.
+He needs them to launder $4 million in drug money through an account held by the fictional "Rita Miller" for his criminal partners.
+Carl breaks into Molly's apartment and steals Sam's book.
+He later attempts to seduce Molly until an enraged Sam inadvertently knocks over a picture frame.
+Sam returns to the subway and convinces the hostile ghost to teach him to reliably interact with the physical world by focusing his emotions.